Helping create a big movement AR game

 Monsarrat specializes in a new generation of location-based augmented reality games.
-We helped the company improve ground detection, user experience, and tracking in a mobile AR game set outdoors.
+We helped the company improve ground detection, user experience, and tracking in an outdoor mobile AR game.

 Founded by Johnny Monsarrat, creator and CEO of Turbine, a video games company acquired for $160 million by Warner Bros., Monsarrat is on a quest to build a highly immersive AR game.
 Although the project is top secret, the game is based on a $10 billion Hollywood franchise, a cult classic like Harry Potter or Star Wars.
 Monsarrat wants to set the gameplay outdoors, where users could move around freely, socialize, and play.